GrowSave is a knowledge exchange programme helping both farmers and growers save energy

 Who is involved with the GrowSave project?

-The GrowSave team consists of the UK’s leading horticultural energy specialists from NFU Energy, who have extensive experience of working with growers and farmers to reduce energy costs.
+The GrowSave team consists of the UK’s leading energy specialists from NFU Energy, who have extensive experience of working with growers and farmers to reduce energy costs.
 This means that the information is independent, unbiased and of high quality.
 By working with a network of industry partners, we give you unique and unrivalled access to the latest information about how the UK’s leading farmers and growers are increasing efficiencies and saving energy.